lenasincar/ciaoo/README.md

 **Question 3.3**: What do you think the purpose of including the variable `rgdp60` is?
 Look at `?GrowthSW` to find out what the variables mean.

-#'rgdp60' means value of GDP per capita in 1960 and the purpose of inculding it is to make us more infored about a country development- develop country indicator.
+#The purpose of including the variable 'rgdp60' is to inform the people about a country's development which can be the indicator of developed countries.
+The variable 'rgdp60'  means value of GDP per capita in 1960.
 We now want to estimate a stepwise model.
 Stepwise means that we first estimate a univariate regression $\text{growth}_i = \beta_0 + \beta_1 \cdot \text{treat}_i + \epsilon_i$, and in each subsequent model, we add one control variable.

 **Question 3.4**: Write four models, titled `model1`, `model2`, `model3`, `model4` (using the `lm` function) to memory.
 Hint: you can also use the `update` function to add variables to an already existing specification.